jehanson4/SKT-Visualizer/Design21/Design21.md

 ### Figure

 Renders content to the Metal View in the FigureViewController.
-Figures may have Effects.

-A figure has a name and a group.
+A Figure has a name and a group.

-A Figure is lightweight until installed. setup and teardown methods.
+A Figure is lightweight until installed.

+A Figure has setup and teardown methods.

-For this version, gestures are setup in the FigureViewController class and the Figure API has methods for all supported gestures.
-The reason for this is that I don't know how make the connections programmatically
+A Figure sets up its own support for gestures

+A Figures may have Effects.
 Figures with Effects maintain a Registry of available effects and a list of currently enabled ones.
 It has a default set of enabled ones for first-time setup

 User preferences: